Subscriber only lesson.

 There are four Project Cost Management Processes.
 They relate to each other as shown in the diagram below.
 The four processes are:

-- 7.2 Estimate Costs: “The process of developing an approximation of the monetary resources needed to complete project activities. ” PMBOK® Guide
+- 7.2 Estimate Costs: “The process of developing an approximation of the monetary resources needed to complete project work. ” PMBOK® Guide

 - 7.4 Control Costs: “The process of monitoring the status of the project to update the project costs and managing changes to the cost baseline.”
 PMBOK® Guide